teetrinkers/bitwig-controller-maudio-keystation-mini-32/README.md

-Bitwig controller script for the M-Audio Keystation 32.
+Bitwig controller script for the M-Audio Keystation Mini 32

 The volume knob controls the first device parameter.